phreaknik/phonon-network/README.md

   }
 ```

-Here we generate an "authentication" key pair, which is used to identify the card. `crypto.random.generateData` uses the card's physical fingerprint (entropy) to create a random private key, which fills in the key pair objects.
+Here we generate an "identity" key pair, which is used to identify the card. `crypto.random.generateData` uses the card's PUF (entropy) to create a random private key, which fills in the key pair objects.

 At this point, the card is **initialized**.
-While there are other key pairs (related to holding crypto assets), the only one needed for Phonon is the authentication key.
+While there are other key pairs (related to holding crypto assets), the only one needed for Phonon is the identity key.

 ## Proving Identity